18 Sep Rebuke-Tshuvah; Before you say something you might regret later…

 Many people may be unaware that these issues fall within the spectrum of Autism.
 The blessing of many of these individuals is that they may posses great and unique gifts to reveal hidden sparks of Holiness for themselves and others.

-These individual can live a well balanced healthy life and you may never be aware of their challenges.
-However, they like anyone one else are sensitive human beings that may have a low threshold of getting hurt.
-A difference of this group of individuals is that they may not recover from being hurt as easily or as quickly.
+These individuals can live a well balanced healthy life and you may never be aware of their challenges.
+However they, like anyone one else are sensitive human beings that may have a low threshold of getting hurt.
+A difference of this group of individuals is that they may not recover from being hurt as easily or as quickly as others.
 They may spiral into a ‘relapse’ that may cause a myriad of issues; a disconnect from a healthy reality or even death.

-It is my opinion ( and other practitioners ) that the overall Mental Health statistic from CAMH that 20% of the total population in Canada, or 1 in 5 people have a mental health issues is conservative (low).
-The number of individuals with depression as reported by CAMH is 30% or about 1 in 3.
-It is my experience (as is other practitioners) that this low number may not take into consideration all types of depression such as low level depression (dysthymia-melancholy).
-People with ow level depression often live sometimes their whole life, and having become accustomed over time never realize there is a better way to live.
+It is my opinion ( and other practitioners ) that the overall Mental Health statistic that 20% of the total population in Canada, or 1 in 5 people have a mental health issues is conservative (CAMH).
+The number of individuals with depression as reported is 30% or about 1 in 3.
+It is my experience (as is other practitioners) that this number is low and may not take into consideration all types of depression such as low level depression (dysthymia-melancholy).
+People with low level depression may live their whole life having become accustomed to living in a deficient state never realizing there is a better way to live.
 This type of depression can be difficult to detect.
 There are those of the opinion that a more realistic number of individual with some forms of depression may be twice the number quoted, closer to 60% (or 6 in 10).

-Many of this extended group of low level depression individuals may ‘fly under the radar’ perhaps for their whole life unless they somehow come to experience discomfort, or are made aware to understand that something is not right in their lives, and make change accordingly.
-The tragedy of this last and largest ‘marginal’ group that live with more subtle effects of dysfunction, is that they come accustom to life without ‘authentic’ joy as ‘normal’.
+Many of this extended group of low level depression individuals may ‘fly under the radar’ perhaps for their whole life unless they somehow come to experience discomfort, or become aware that something is not right in their lives, and seed to make change accordingly.
+The tragedy of this last and largest ‘marginal’ group that live with more subtle effects of dysfunction is that they have come accustom to life without ‘authentic’ joy and believe this is ‘normal’.
 This is also a group that is prone to addiction.

 In the most conservative scenario, do any of us really know which person is the 20- 60% of the population that may have some degree of an issue?
 Perhaps given the potential consequences of causing harm, we ought to use the lowest -and- greatest common denominator when we interact with each other….
 ‘Loving Kindness and Compassion’.